Alexander Rossi: 2018–2019: Championship contender

 On December 7, 2017, Andretti Autosport announced plans for Rossi to swap car numbers with teammate Marco Andretti for the 2018 season.
 Rossi moved to the No. 27 team while Andretti took over the Herta-partnered No. 98.

 Rossi's 2018 season began with a controversial third-place finish at the Grand Prix of St. Petersburg.
-Rossi was running in second on the final restart and attempted to pass leader Robert Wickens in the first turn, but got loose and made contact with Wickens, who in turn retired from the race.
+He was running second on the final restart and attempted to pass leader Robert Wickens in the first turn, but got loose and made contact with Wickens, who in turn retired from the race.
 Rossi argued that while he "[felt] bad" about the contact, he also believed Wickens' defense of the lead forced him into the marbles, causing his car to get loose.
-Wickens, however, said he "expected more" from Rossi, and proceeded to call his move "desperate."
+However, Wickens said he "expected more" from Rossi, and proceeded to call his move "desperate."

 Rossi's driving was further criticized by NBC Sports' Jerry Bonkowski, who opined that he "ruined what was a near-perfect day — make that weekend — for another driver."
 Ironically, Rossi would again battle with Wickens in the closing stages of the following race at Phoenix, securing another third-place finish behind race winner Josef Newgarden and Wickens.

 After the podium celebration, both Wickens and Rossi made light of the St. Petersburg clash; Rossi stated that Wickens "should definitely have two podiums right now," to which the Canadian jokingly replied, "About time you said it!"
-The following week, Rossi qualified on pole position for the Grand Prix of Long Beach.
+The following week, Rossi qualified on pole for the Grand Prix of Long Beach.
 He converted the pole position into his third career win, leading race runner-up and 2014 IndyCar Series champion Will Power to call Rossi "a standout of the field right now in every respect."